uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 Requirements For Iterator Use With Device Policies
 ++++++++++++++++++++++++++++++++++++++++++++++++++
-Iterators and iterator-like types may or may not refer to device accessible content.
-The term *indirectly device accessible* describes a type representing content that is accessible on the device within a `SYCL`_ kernel. *Indirectly device accessible iterators* are iterators that can inherently be dereferenced on the device within a SYCL kernel.
+Iterators and iterator-like types may or may not refer to content accessible on the device.
+The term *indirectly device accessible* refers to a type that represents content accessible on the device within a `SYCL`_ kernel. *Indirectly device accessible iterators* are iterators that can inherently be dereferenced on the device within a SYCL kernel.

-Examples of *indirectly device accessible iterators* include SYCL USM shared or device memory, or iterator types like ``counting_iterator`` or ``discard_iterator`` that can be used inherently in a SYCL kernel.
-An example of an iterator type that is not *indirectly device accessible* is a ``std::vector`` iterator with a host allocator, which cannot be used inherently in a SYCL kernel.
+Examples of *indirectly device accessible iterators* include SYCL USM shared or device memory pointers, as well as iterator types like ``counting_iterator`` or ``discard_iterator``, which can inherently be used in a SYCL kernel.
+An example of an iterator type that is not *indirectly device accessible* is a ``std::vector`` iterator with a host allocator, as it cannot inherently be used in a SYCL kernel.

 :doc:`*buffer position objects* <buffer_wrappers>` returned by ``oneapi::dpl::begin`` and ``oneapi::dpl::end`` are not
-iterators, but they are *indirectly device accessible* because they represent data that is accessible on the device.
+iterators.
+However, they are *indirectly device accessible* because they represent data accessible on the device.

-When passed to oneDPL algorithms with a ``device_policy``, *indirectly device accessible iterator* types which are also random access iterators and satisfy *SYCL device-copyable* must not result in data movement beyond what is required by the semantics of the algorithm and what would be required to use the type directly within a SYCL kernel. *indirectly device accessible* *buffer position objects* must not result in data movement beyond what is required by the semantics of the algorithm and what would be required by using an accessor to the buffer within a SYCL kernel.
+When passed to oneDPL algorithms with a ``device_policy``, *indirectly device accessible iterator* types that are also random access iterators and satisfy *SYCL device-copyable* must not cause unnecessary data movement beyond what is required by the algorithm's semantics and what would be required to use the type directly within a SYCL kernel.
+*Indirectly device accessible* *buffer position objects* must not cause unnecessary data movement beyond what is required by the algorithm's semantics and what would be required by using an accessor to the buffer within a SYCL kernel.

 Public Trait: ``oneapi::dpl::is_indirectly_device_accessible[_v]``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^